I am extremely pleased to tell you that I’m celebrating an addition to my personal list of books that I think of as “quintessentially boy.”

 I consider them excellent books for a few additional reasons.
 In these stories, the main characters have roots.
 Their fathers, mothers, and guardians are helpful and admirable people, not obstacles to the characters’ growth.
 The scale is small; boy-sized.
 Respect for your fellow man and fellow creatures is assumed to be the best posture toward the world.
 And the girls and women in these stories tend to be like real people; competent, integral, and individual.

-I feel great pride in my friend Glenn McCarty, because the book he’s releasing this week, The Misadventured Summer of Tumbleweed Thompson, is exactly that sort of triumph.
+I feel great pride in my friend Glenn McCarty, because this fall marks the fifth anniversary of The Misadventured Summer of Tumbleweed Thompson—a book that is exactly this sort of triumph.
 It’s funny, exciting, thoughtful, crazy, and down-to-earth.
-My son and my daughters love it.
-I think you will too.
+My whole family loves it (and the following series).
+If you haven’t yet met Tumbleweed, you really should.